mtdr9/mtdr9.github.io/_posts/2022-12-11-Painting-With-Dall-e.md

 ![404 image not available](/img/Digital art Tony hawk hoodrats rustic family dramatic lighting cyberpunk Hieronymus Bosch .png "Look at THIS beaut")

 **Problems with AI art**
-Copyrights - the works they’re trained on are often copyrighted Death of art - as more art becomes AI-generated, there’ll be less novel art produced Bias and stereotypes - AI can both be used to create harmful images (e.g. hate image speech), and may reinforce harmful stereotypes
+1. Copyrights - the works they’re trained on are often copyrighted
+2. Death of art - as more art becomes AI-generated, there’ll be less novel art produced, which could create a self-destructive spiral
+3. Bias and stereotypes - AI can both be used to create harmful images (e.g. hate image speech), and may reinforce harmful stereotypes

 **Mitigating factors with AI art problems**
-Copyrights - this is tough.
-We’ll probably see a lot of change in the industry Death of art - not a huge deal.
-Novel work will still be incentivized, and we’ll see the rise of AI-assisted artists.
+1. Copyrights - This is tough.
+We’ll probably see a lot of change in the industry, as artists restrict the use of their work from AI training.
+As a result, AI-generated art could become more expensive
+2. Death of art - I don't believe this will actually manifest, outside of the typical undulations of capitalism seen from the industrial revolution to the advent of the internet.
+Novel artwork will still be incentivized, and we’ll see the rise of AI-assisted artists.
 Some artists will be displaced, others will learn new skills and thrive
-Bias - it’s up to communities to moderate content.
+3. Bias - it’s up to communities to moderate content.
 No one would take back the written word because it can be used to distribute hate